lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 YouTube auto-generated closed captions are currently inadequate for precise transcriptions, but can serve as a practical, accurate source of data for learning formulaic phrases used amongst specific practitioners.

-This knowledge has applications for learning to speak like a:
+This knowledge has applications for learning to speak like several popular types of YouTube hosts, including those who have:
-* cooking show host
+* cooking shows
-* makeup tutorial host
+* makeup tutorials
-* talk radio host
+* talk radio commentary

-* many others
+If you have any suggestions or questions, please feel free to e-mail me.